 An integrated system board device may be faulty.

-Check the diagnostic lights to see if the specific problem is identified.
+Check the diagnostic lights <ADMIN NOTE: Broken link has been removed from this post by Dell> to see if the specific problem is identified.
 If the problem is not identified, contact Dell for technical assistance.

 To help you troubleshoot a problem, your computer has four lights labeled "1," "2," "3," and "4"on the front or back panel.
 The lights can be off or green.
 When the computer starts normally, the patterns or codes on the lights change as the boot process completes.
 When the computer starts normally, the patterns or codes on the lights change as the boot process completes.
 If the POST portion of system boot completes successfully, all four lights display solid green.
 If the computer malfunctions during the POST process, the pattern displayed on the LEDs may help identify where in the process the computer halted.